33-Year-Old Outfielder – Arizona Diamondbacks

 Ben Francisco Contract Information:

-Agreed to a minor league contract with the Yankees in March of 2013.
+Signed a minor league contract with the Diamondbacks in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Ben Francisco – simply subscribe now.